sachingodishela/cuda-algorithms/README.md

 [![CI](https://github.com/sachingodishela/cuda-algorithms/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/sachingodishela/cuda-algorithms/actions/workflows/ci.yml)

 GPU utilized parallel algorithms for numerical methods and scientific computing.
+Each root level folder in this repository contains an algorithm and few examples using that algorithm.

 ## How to run
 1. Checkout this repository and open in Visual Studio Code: